 - If a project is currently open, click the Project tab and click Options.

-- Start ArcGIS Pro, and click About ArcGIS Pro at the bottom of the start page.
+- Start ArcGIS Pro, click About ArcGIS Pro at the bottom of the start page, and click Options.

 The Options dialog box appears.